oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Sender Constrained Tokens
 When the authorization server in Domain B issues sender constrained tokens, the client in Domain A performs token exchange with the authorization server in Domain A. This results in an extra step to obtain the assertion grant from the authorization server in Domain A. The benefit of this extra step is that only the authorization in Domain A is required to have a trust relationship with the authorization server in Domain B. Otherwise, if the client in Domain A sends the inbound token directly to the authorization server in Domain B, then all the resource servers in Domain A would need to have the same level of trust relationship with the Authorization server in Domain B.

+If the inbound token is sender constrained and the resource server is acting as the Client, the Client is required to provide proof of possession of its private key in the Toke Exchange Request in Step (B).
+This is for consistency and to maintain the practice of sender constraining tokens throughout.

 ## Client Authentication
 Authorization Servers SHOULD follow the OAuth 2.0 Security Best Current Practice {{I-D.ietf-oauth-security-topics}} for client authentication.